danielpaul/RapidRails/README.md

 - [ ] Update Privacy Policy and Terms and Conditions
 - [ ] Update `AnonymizationService` to anonymize user data and relating records where personal information is stored when user requests to delete their account.
 This is important to comply with GDPR & other regulations.
 User data is scrambled but the record is kept for audit trail.
 Alternatively just delete the record if you want to completely get rid of the data immediately.
 Update the destroy method on RegistrationsController.

+- [ ] Add pages to `config/sitemap.rb` file for sitemap generation.
+- [ ] If you don't want some pages to be indexed by search engines, add `noindex` meta tag and update `config/sitemap.rb` file to exclude those pages.

 # Contenful

 We use Contentful (free plan) to manage blog posts.
 You can use Contentful for other content types as well and the structure is setup with webhooks and caching.
 Everything ready to go.